jeffpar/pcjs.v1/_posts/2017-03-21-the-macro-10-assembler-50-years-later.md

 	23. 0o000027

-Both the Debugger and MACRO-10 start out by assuming a default base (radix) of 8, so the value "27" is evaluated as an octal number, and for convenience, the "print" command displays the result in both decimal and octal.
+Both the Debugger and MACRO-10 start out by assuming a default base (radix) of 8, so the value "27" is evaluated as an octal number, and for convenience, the "print" command displays the result in both octal and decimal.
 You can change the default base in the Debugger with the `s base` command (eg, `s base 10`), where the new base is always interpreted as a decimal number.
 This command differs from MACRO-10, which uses the `RADIX` pseudo-op to change the default base.